onyx-lang/onyx-book/src/syntax/literals.md

 Most Onyx programs solely use `str`, as it is safer and more useful.
 A `str` is implemented as a 2 element structure, with a pointer to the `data`, and an integer `count`.
 This is safer, as a null-terminator is not necessary, so a buffer-overflow is much harder.
 To convert a `cstr` to `str`, use
 `string.from_cstr`.

 `dyn_str`, or *dynamic string*, is a string type that allows for modifying the string by appending to it.
 It is implemented as a dynamic array of `u8`, so any array function will work with it.
-To make more idomatic and readable code, the `core.string` package also has function for working with dynamic strings, such as [`append`](https://docs.onyxlang.io/packages/core.string#append) and [`insert`](https://docs.onyxlang.io/packages/core.string#insert).
+To make more idiomatic and readable code, the `core.string` package also has functions for working with dynamic strings, such as [`append`](https://docs.onyxlang.io/packages/core.string#append) and [`insert`](https://docs.onyxlang.io/packages/core.string#insert).

 ## Built-in constants
 ```onyx
 null           // Represents an empty pointer
 null_proc      // Represents an empty function pointer
 ```
 You may be wondering why there is a separate value for an empty function pointer.
 This is due to the securer runtime of Onyx over C. In WebAssembly (Onyx's compile target), functions are completely separated from data.
-Function references are not pointers, they are indicies.
+Function references are not pointers, they are indices.
 For this reason, there are two different values that represent "nothing" for their respective contexts.